 - 1. Press and hold down the setup button until the power LED lights. - 2.
-As soon as the LED lights, you can release the setup button and note the date and exact time. - The C-POD stops recording and the LED stays on briefly while the POD writes a data summary on the SD card. - 3.
-Remove the SD card by pressing down gently on the card and then allowing it to spring up. - The power LED flashes rapidly (approximately 2 times a second).
+As soon as the LED lights, you can release the setup button and note the date and exact time.

+The C-POD stops recording and the LED stays on briefly while the POD writes a data summary on the SD card.

+- 3. Remove the SD card by pressing down gently on the card and then allowing it to spring up. - 4.
+Move the SD card tab to the locked (write protected) position.